 Not sure if a divorce is right for you?
-Below are questions to ask yourself before you start the discovery process.
-Review these concerns together so both of you can reveal your sensations in a healthy, safe, and structured method.
+Below are questions to consider prior to divorce and the overwhelming process.
+Review these concerns together, if you can, so both of you can reveal your feelings in a healthy, safe, and structured method.
 By doing this neither of you will be blindsided by the decision.

 Do you want to get separated?
 The choice to divorce is important, with repercussions that can last a lifetime.
 Marital issues do not always warrant a divorce, especially if they are little short-term issues.
 We all encounter them.